 – Usually, companies of such level have the main processes automated.
 What made you decide to change the bank’s IT infrastructure and implement a BPM system?

-– Fuad Guseynov: There were several reasons to deciding to change bank’s IT systems.
+– Fuad Guseynov: There were several reasons to deciding to change the bank’s IT systems.
 The bank was updating its Oracle FLEXCUBE to a new version.
-This process involved migration of large amounts of data and improving functionality, since the gap between the versions was significant.
+This process involved the migration of large amounts of data and improving functionality since the gap between the versions was significant.

 First, we automated the processes of issuing credit cards, and after having immediate results, we expanded the project.